andrasq/node-docs/fast_node_map.md

 - 8.5m/s runs of 200-item "ripples" on top of 9999 items (less than 10k)
 - repack time is 3-4ms (for 9999 items), 1ms for 2000.

-We traded memory invariance for performance.
-By allowing memory usage to creep up if needed, we doubled "ripple" throughput (our expected use case).
+Looking back over what we've accomplished, we traded memory invariance for performance.
+By allowing memory usage to slowly creep up at times, we doubled "ripple" throughput (our expected use case).
 We also removed exposure to a severe delete anomaly that could potentially tie up the cpu and block all threads.